 Important Grants and Projects

-Participation in scientific and research projects supported and funded by grants is of great importance for the Faculty of Law CU in terms of the development of its scientific, research and even pedagogical activities.
+Participation in scientific and research projects supported and funded by grants is of great importance for the Faculty of Law of the CU in Bratislava in terms of the development of its scientific, research and even pedagogical activities.

-Furthermore, the Faculty takes part in other grant projects supported by the Agency for Science and Research (ASR) within the General Call, namely the following ones:
+The Faculty takes part in other grant projects supported by the Agency for Science and Research within the General Call, namely the following ones:

 The Faculty of Law CU also participates in scientific and research projects of the Scientific Grant Agency of Ministry of Education, Science, Research and Sport of SR and Slovak Academy of Sciences (VEGA) and projects targeted at applied research in the area of education system and creative culture of the Cultural and Educational Grant Agency of Ministry of Education, Science, Research and Sport of SR (KEGA).
 Currently, the Faculty participates in the following projects:

 - Marxism still alive?
 A review of K. Marx´s teachings in current legal and economic thinking.

 - Real convergency in the European Union: empirical proofs and implications

 - Armed conflicts and cyber threats - challenges for the international law of 21st century

 - Principles of the criminal substantive law in time - 15 years after the recodification of penal codes